 - A confirmation screen, that pops up in case your registration has been processed.

 Behind the scenes, the dataset is nothing more than some tables from an Excel-spreadsheet hosted on Onedrive.
 But frankly, it could be any data source.
 This is an area where the Power Platform shows off its strengths.
-It is incredibly easy to connect all kinds of data sources in your app and use the data available in a very dynamic manner.
+It is super easy to connect all kinds of data sources in your app.
+And use the data available in a very dynamic manner.

 I did think of a second app as a “management app” but because of lack of time (my holidays were over), I restricted myself to a Power BI Dashboard, providing insights for those that monitor whether there are not too many users in the building on a given day.